 Based on your goals, your mission, your niche, your edge – you should have a well-defined target audience, or ideal customer.
 The narrower your customer segment, the more easily you will be able to target them.
-(For me, my ideal customers are small business owners and entrepreneurs in the Seattle area who are looking to leverage the web to grow their businesses.)
+(For me, my ideal customers are small business owners in the Seattle area who are looking to leverage the web to grow their businesses.)

 Once you have a well-defined target audience, you need to think about where they hang out.
 Where do they go to solve the problems that you can help them with?